It seems to me that there is a similarity between Rheumatoid Arthritis,

 everything goes quickly.
 I wasn't able to work, and my shop wasn't making

-bank was ringing constantly and threatening to sell my home.
-My eyes had
+The bank was ringing constantly and threatening to sell my home.
+My

-permanent black rings around them, my hair was dry and brittle and I was
+eyes had permanent black rings around them, my hair was dry and brittle

-apply for government assistance to live.
-At the same time, interest rates
+to apply for government assistance to live.
+At the same time, interest

-went up and my mortgage repayments were greater than my income.
-Each
+rates went up and my mortgage repayments were greater than my

-month, the debt grew, until finally I sold the house, paid the bank and
+income.
+Each month, the debt grew, until finally I sold the house, paid the

-actually came out of it debt free with some spare cash, but, with no home,
+bank and actually came out of it debt free with some spare cash, but, with

-no business and no way that I could work at a regular job.
-I am mentioning
+no home, no business and no way that I could work at a regular job.
+I am

-this here, because I later learned the role of prolonged stress in
+mentioning this here, because I later learned the role of prolonged stress

 The fish oil was working pretty well, the stress level was reduced and I